 Did entering an email address in your form achieve the desired result?
-Did the shipping choice register?
+Did the shipping choice apply properly?
 Your customers don’t want to guess whether their actions registered or not.
 They want certainty.

 6. Design for mobile

-According to the latest stats, 62 percent of mobile users have bought something via phone in the past six months.
-80 percent of shoppers turn to their phones to begin product research, rather than heading to the store to browse.
+According to the latest stats, 79% of smartphone users have made a purchase using their mobile device within the last 6 months.
+And 80 percent of shoppers turn to their phones to begin product research, rather than heading to the store to browse.

 7. Make navigation clear and consistent

 Navigation mechanisms are a huge part of user-centered design.
 Like road signs on the interstate, they let you know where you are now and where you can go next.
 Components of a well-functioning navigation system include menus, page titles, search capability and breadcrumbs.